sarsamurmu/zusty/pages/src/docs/elements/button.md

 ## Disabled
-You can simply make any button disabled by adding attribute `disabled`{.class}.
+You can simply make any button disabled by adding attribute `disabled`{.attr}.

 ```html {snippet}
 <button class="zust-btn" disabled>